kubernetes/community/contributors/guide/README.md

 There are multiple repositories within the Kubernetes community and a full list of repositories can be found [here](https://github.com/kubernetes/).
 Each repository in the Kubernetes organization has beginner-friendly issues that provide a good first issue.
 For example, [kubernetes/kubernetes](https://git.k8s.io/kubernetes) has [help-wanted issues](https://issues.k8s.io/?q=is%3Aopen+is%3Aissue+label%3Ahelp-wanted) that should not need deep knowledge of the system.
 Another good strategy is to find a documentation improvement, such as a missing/broken link, which will give you exposure to the code submission/review process without the added complication of technical depth.
+Please see [Contributing](#Contributing) below for the workflow.

 ### Find a SIG that is related to your contribution

 You may have noticed that some repositories in the Kubernetes Organization are owned by Special Interest Groups, or SIGs.
 We organize the Kubernetes community into SIGs in order to improve our workflow and more easily manage what is a very large community project.
+The developers within each SIG have autonomy and ownership over that SIG's part of Kubernetes.
 SIGs also have their own CONTRIBUTING.md files, which may contain extra information or guidelines in addition to these general ones.
 These are located in the SIG specific community documentation directories, for example: sig-docs' is in the kubernetes/community repo's [/sig-docs/CONTRIBUTING.md](/sig-docs/CONTRIBUTING.md) file and similarly for other SIGs.

+Like everything else in Kubernetes, a SIG is an open, community, effort.
+Anybody is welcome to jump into a SIG and begin fixing issues, critiquing design proposals and reviewing code.
+SIGs have regular [video meetings](https://kubernetes.io/community/) which everyone is welcome to.

+There is an entire SIG ([sig-contributor-experience](../../sig-contributor-experience/README.md)) devoted to improving your experience as a contributor.
+Contributing to Kubernetes should be easy.
+If you find a rough edge, let us know!
+Better yet, help us fix it by joining the SIG; just show up to one of the [bi-weekly meetings](https://docs.google.com/document/d/1qf-02B7EOrItQgwXFxgqZ5qjW0mtfu5qkYIF1Hl4ZLI/edit).

 Finding the appropriate SIG for your contribution will help you ask questions in the correct place and give your contribution higher visibility and a faster community response.